netjunki/powershell-at-home/README.md

 # powershell-at-home
 Some powershell scripts I've been writing to help me with some problems at home.
+To deal with long file name limitations these now depend on the really handy [AlphaFS library](http://alphafs.alphaleonis.com/).

 ### findwhen.ps1